Oregon relaxes some restrictions, like restaurant dining

 State officials also announced vaccines would soon be coming to Oregon, though details remained unclear.

+Meanwhile, the rate of infections continue to skyrocket.
+A total of 8,687 new daily cases occurred last week, a 34% increase over the previous record-high week.
+Weekly hospitalizations rose to a record 366, a 26% increase.

-The revamped restrictions to combat the unprecedented rate of COVID-19 infections and hospitalizations take effect when the current two-week “freeze” expires on Dec.
+The revamped restrictions take effect when the current two-week “freeze” expires on Dec.
 3. Currently, only take-out restaurant service is allowed.
 The restaurant industry pushed hard against the restrictions as several eateries closed for good and others were at risk of doing so.

 Asked if at a virtual news conference if she was bending to industry pressure, Brown said: “I’m in the business, frankly, of saving lives and also preserving livelihoods.”